Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/multiplication-terminal-digits.md

 As a funny byproduct of this expansion, we get a neat optical illusion that looks as if our cells are being diagonally sheared.

 Let's press on and expand our search.
-That is, let's examine the heatmaps for larger amounts of terminal digits, rather than just 1.
+That is, let's examine the heatmaps for larger amounts of terminal digits, rather than just *one*.

 ## Taking Multiple Terminal Digits